 You know what they say: The secret to longevity is eating dessert--and lots of it.
 OK, we made that up, but we firmly believe the best things in life are loaded with sugar…and chocolate…and frosting.
-Here, the 16 most incredible, must-try sweets from around the world.
+Here, the 16 best desserts in the world.

 You’d be hard-pressed to walk a block in any Italian city without stumbling upon a gelato parlor serving up a denser, silkier concoction than anything you’d find at home.
 Seek out hidden gems like Milan’s Il Massimo del Gelato, Florence’s La Carraia and Rome’s Gelateria del Teatro.

 2. Babka in Poland

 The best part of this buttery brioche streaked with chocolate is that it’s completely acceptable to eat for breakfast.
 No Poland trip in the cards?
 You can snag one at Sadelle’s in New York that’s almost as authentic as anything in Warsaw.